 - Coursework in one of the behavioral, social or biological sciences.

-- One year minimum of full-time health-related work experience in community, health promotion or health-related practice or research.
+- Two years minimum of full-time health-related work experience in community, health promotion or health-related practice or research.
 Most students admitted to the program have one to two years of paid work experience.
 We strongly urge applicants to apply only after working in a professional capacity in public health or related fields.

 - Academic excellence in undergraduate (and graduate, if applicable) studies.